+What is the best material for window blinds?
+That is the million-dollar question.
 If you’re considering blinds or shutters with a wooden appearance, you’re probably trying to decide if you should install faux wood or real wood window treatments.
 Let’s take a look at the differences between the two choices and the advantages of each to help make your decision a little easier!

 First, let’s take a look at what types of window coverings are available in real wood and faux wood finishes.

 Is Faux Wood Blinds Better Than Real Wood Blinds?

 We get this question a lot, and the answer is: it depends!

 When choosing the perfect window treatments for your home in California, you’ll need to consider the unique needs of each room.
 High humidity can result in warping, cracking, and sagging of real wood blinds over time.
 This means that composite or faux wood blinds and shutters are the better long term choice for these rooms.
 Additionally, constant strong sunlight can result in discoloration of real wood blinds, so we recommend against installing wood blinds in full exposure windows.
 Faux wood blinds and shutters are incredibly durable and can withstand humidity, intense sunlight, and frequent use with ease.

 Aside from these factors, your personal preference also plays a significant role.
 Do you prefer the classic, warm appearance of real wood grain?
 Perhaps you’d like to make a statement with faux wood blinds in a bold accent color.
 Fortunately, there are many options for custom stain and paint colors in both real and faux wood window coverings.